California Workers’ Rights Laws

 As the average workweek is understood to be 40 hours, any non-exempt employee should receive “time and a half,” meaning 1.5 times their hourly rate, for overtime hours worked.
 If an employee works 12 hours in a single day, California law requires they receive double time, meaning two times their regular rate.
 If an employee works all seven days in one week, that employee is entitled to time and a half for the first eight hours of work on that seventh day and double time for any additional hours.

-Since the California law differs from what is commonplace in other states, it’s possible that you need a lawyer to sue an employer for unpaid wages for which you’re entitled.
-Overtime dispute lawyers Los Angeles will be vital in ensuring that you are being compensated legally.
+Since the California law differs from what is commonplace in other states, it’s possible that you need legal representation to sue an employer for unpaid wages for which you’re entitled.
+Overtime dispute lawyers in Los Angeles will be vital in ensuring that you are being compensated legally.

 Service industry jobs have the additional benefit of earning tips paid by the customer for a job well done.
 Tips are voluntarily given by patrons, and only non-managerial, customer-facing employees are entitled to them.

 Tips should not be subtracted from an employee’s paycheck, nor should they be considered part of their regular rate of pay.
 If your employer is deducting the number of tips you earned from your paycheck, then what they are doing is illegal and you may need a workers’ rights attorney.

 Tip pooling is practiced in some bars and restaurants to make sure that all customer-facing employees are getting paid for their hard work.
 Typically, all gratuities from the workday or work week are added together and distributed to employees based on their hours.

 Rest breaks are given to employees to ensure that they have time to eat and that they aren’t being overworked, as overworked employees are more susceptible to workplace injuries.